Teacher Education Programs

 Students can also participate in a 6-credit “Doing Business in Europe” Summer program.

 Open to all SUNY students and all majors, eligibility for studying at HUAS includes sophomore standing and a cumulative GPA of 2.5 or higher.
-Students may study for a semester, academic year, or Summer.
+Students may study for a semester, academic year, or summer program.

 South Korea - Hankuk University of Foreign Studies (HUFS)